 Medicated beard growth products typically include minoxidil (the primary ingredient in Rogaine), which increase blood flow to wherever you apply the topical, whether it’s the hair on your head or areas of your face you want to grow healthy hair.

-While minoxidil for beards is a great topical solution if you haven’t had luck with natural ingredients like biotin, you should be aware of the side effects, such as burning, tingling, irritation, and dry skin.
+While minoxidil for beards is a great topical solution, if you haven’t had luck with natural ingredients like biotin, you should be aware of the side effects, such as burning, tingling, irritation, and dry skin.

 It’s always best to check with your doctor about these products or to see a dermatologist who can better prescribe the right medicated solution if there’s an underlying skin condition, such as alopecia barbae or seborrheic dermatitis.

-- DIY Beard Balm for Growth
+- Beard Growth Kits

 - Beard Growth Serums